pluteski/speech-to-text/blog/content/hashgraph.md

 As we know from human nature, gossip spreads like wildfire.
-Unlike how rumormills work in human society, when marshalled cleverly with the proper algorithms, gossip is also provably fair.
+Unlike how rumormills work in human society, when marshalled cleverly with the proper algorithms, gossip turns out to be provably fair.

 ## How does Hashgraph compare to Bitcoin?